Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Introduction

 The relations among the conjectures and questions can be summarized in the following diagram~(see Figure~\ref{diagram}).
 In the diagram, $G$ denotes a plane triangulation of sufficiently large order $n$.
 Observe that Conjecture~\ref{con:K_4} implies Theorem~\ref{thm:MT96}: Let $F$ be a largest induced $K_4$-minor free subgraph of $G$ and then $|F| \ge \frac{2n}{3}$.
 If $V(G) \setminus V(F)$ is not a dominating set, then there is a vertex $x \in V(F)$ such that $N_G[x] \subseteq V(F)$.
 However, since $G$ is a plane triangulation, $F[N_G[x]]$ trivially contains a $K_4$-minor, a contradiction.
 Thus, $V(G) \setminus V(F)$ is a dominating set.

 As can be seen from the diagram, Question~\ref{Q:connected} (i.e., Question~\ref{Q:maxleaf}) is a crucial problem whose resolution would lead to the resolution of many other conjectures.
-However, we show that the answer to Question~\ref{Q:connected} is negative by providing an infinite family of counterexamples, which is the final result of ours and shall be proved in Section~\ref{sec:counterexample_cd}.
-In particular, by our construction, Theorem~\ref{thm:counterexample} follows even if the plane triangulation is Eulerian.
+However, we show that the answer to Question~\ref{Q:connected} is negative by providing an infinite family of counterexamples, which is our final result and shall be proved in Section~\ref{sec:counterexample_cd}.
+It is also worth noting that the constructed counterexamples also serve as plane graphs satisfying $s_{o'}(G) = \frac{11n}{18} + \frac{2}{3}$, as discussed in Section~\ref{Sec:1.3} (see Remark~\ref{rem:final2} again).